balOS/quartz/content/C- Bulk refactors are a necessary primitive to maintaining a decentralized discourse graph.md

 ---
-title: "C- Bulk refactors are a necessary primitive to maintaining a decentralized discourse graph"
+title: C- Bulk refactors are a necessary primitive to maintaining a decentralized discourse graph
+tags: claim
 ---